Modern graphic blooms stand tall, reaching for the sun. This is the inspiration for my Towards the Sun quilt pattern.

 Sally Corona from Corona Quiltworks did my longarm quilting and for the asymmetrical alternate twin we opted for straight line quilting to mimic the direction of the fringe.
 The regular twin uses a wonderful swirling design to create a different type of texture and feel.
 I like to see the contrast of styles and how the longarm quilting designs impact the look of the quilt.

 Fringe printed patterns are shipping with Dandi Annie fabric to quilt shops in November and I hope you will check with your local shops for it.
-You can also find it at my etsy store, along with other new patterns that launched with Dandi Annie - Positively Bohemian, Farmhouse Crossing, and Towards the Sun.
+You can also find it at my store, along with other new patterns that launched with Dandi Annie - Positively Bohemian, Farmhouse Crossing, and Towards the Sun.

 Designer of colorful florals for Moda fabrics.
 Modern to transitional quilt designer.
 Illustrator, sewist, crafter.

 I am proud to be a designer for Moda Fabrics!